 My newest project just came out.
 It is called Oracle Sisters.
 The film is for a song called High mood.
 It's a journey into self-discovery.
 I really enjoyed it because it felt more like creating an art-piece, a poem, or a painting than an actual shoot.

-I also acted in it a little and edited it, so I got really attached to this project - it’s my baby.
-But, I tend to direct, shoot, edit, and colour most of my projects.
-I’ve started to develop a strong relationship with all of them and each one is either a success or failure.
-I take something away from from each project no matter what and I get to learn from it.
+I also acted in it a little and edited it, so I got really attached to this project - it's my baby.
+But, I tend to direct, shoot, edit, and color most of my projects.
+I've started to develop a strong relationship with all of them and each one is either a success or failure.
+I take something away from each project no matter what and I get to learn from it.

 Jade in our Lobby T-shirt and Twiggy Skirt